-The abortion facilities to prevent the enforcement of Texas’ pre-Roe abortion bans against these specific abortion providers.
+The abortion facilities asked the judge to prevent the enforcement of Texas’ pre-Roe abortion bans against these specific abortion providers.
 These laws, which were never repealed, regained effect after the Supreme Court ruling in Dobbs v.
 Jackson Women’s Health Organization.
 The liberal judge agreed with the plaintiffs that the pre-Roe statutes were “repealed by implication” and can’t be enforced against the plaintiffs.
 However, as the Texas Heartbeat Act made explicit, the Texas Legislature has not repealed—implicitly or otherwise—any of its pre-Roe restrictions on abortion.

 Texas Right to Life attorney Emily Cook added: